This post contains affiliate links. Please see our disclosure policy.

 Here are some of the best low-impact cardio exercises for hip bursitis relief:

-YogaThese yoga poses to relieve tight hips.
+YogaTry these yoga poses to relieve tight hips.
 Add them to your daily routine!

 WalkingThis is a personal favorite!
-Walking is a great low-impact cardio exercise that is gentle on the joints and helps improve balance and coordination.
+Power walking is a great low-impact cardio exercise that is gentle on the joints and helps improve balance and coordination.
 You can even add a walking pad into your weekday routine to walk while you work.
 (I walk at 1 mph while I work on my computer.)

 CyclingGaining in popularity, cycling on a stationary bike or outdoors on level terrain (low resistance) provides a low-impact workout that improves cardiovascular endurance and strengthens the leg muscles.